Let’s dive right in.

 - The same is the case for Python.

 These four are programming languages and have some similarities, but there are differences concerning their features and syntax.
 Let’s try to look at a few of these differences.

 “Hello World” in Python

-Ruby is pure Object Oriented means it does not have a functional or Procedural paradigm.
+Ruby is purely object-oriented, which means it does not have a functional or procedural paradigm.

 Below are a few examples.